aymericzip/esbuild-fix-imports-plugin/README.md

 - **`bundle: false`**: Setting `bundle` to `false` tells `tsup` not to bundle the modules, which can lead to issues with import paths.
 This plugin helps resolve those issues.
 - **`esbuildPlugins: [fixImportsPlugin()]`**: Applies the combined plugin to fix import paths during the build process.

+### writeFilePlugin

+**Description**: Writes the output files to disk once the processing is done.

+**Use Case**: This plugin is useful when you want to write the output files to disk after the processing is done.

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue on [GitHub](https://github.com/aymericzip/esbuild-fix-imports-plugin/issues).